nmehta001/notes/money/mse-academy/3_borrowing_money.md

 Also, remember never to lie when making any applications for credit as, if detected, this could come back to haunt you.

-# 4. Who are the lenders?
+# 4. Who Are the Lenders?

 The financial services’ industry consists primarily of banks.
 They include the major ’high street’ names, such as Barclays, Lloyds Banking Group, HSBC, the Royal Bank of Scotland and Santander.
 Smaller banks, like Metro Bank.
 Banks that do not have a branch network like First Direct, a subsidiary of HSBC.
 These banks deal with customers via the internet, post or phone.